 One of the words most commonly used to describe God in the Old Testament might surprise you.
-The reason why I bring up the Old Testament is because I’ve found that when I am leading a Bible study, we tend to think that in the Old Testament that God is this big, angry, wrathful judge.
-Then, when we read the New Testament, He’s warm, fuzzy, and cuddly Jesus.
+The reason why I bring up the Old Testament is because we tend to think that in the Old Testament, God is this big, angry, wrathful judge.
+Then, when we read the New Testament, we see Him as warm, fuzzy, and cuddly Jesus.

 However, in the Old Testament, one of the most common words used to describe God is the word refuge.
 In Psalm 46, it opens by saying: